seanhagen/workernator/docs/design.md

 Using the namespaces & cgroups built into modern Linux kernels, we're able to build something similar to a Docker container that the job runs inside.
 This is accomplished using the methods detailed in [this series of articles](https://medium.com/@teddyking/linux-namespaces-850489d3ccf) and also in [this article](https://www.infoq.com/articles/build-a-container-golang/).

 Basically, this method boils down to using the special file `/proc/self/exe` which is a special link that points to the currently running binary.
-By using `exec.Command` from the [exec package](https://pkg.go.dev/os/exec) we can re-run the `workernator` binary with special arguments that enable the creation of new namespaces.
-This is also what allows us to configure cgroups so that we can limit the amount of available RAM or CPU to a running job.
+By using `exec.Command` from the [exec package](https://pkg.go.dev/os/exec) we can re-run the `workernator` binary with special arguments that tell the OS to run the binary in a new namespace for resource isolation.
+This also allows us to configure cgroups for resource management.

 #### Stopping Jobs